Difference Between Deficit and Debt

 The USA has the largest fiscal deficitFiscal DeficitFiscal deficit refers to the situation where the total budget expenditure exceeds the total budget receipts, excluding the government borrowings in a given fiscal year.
 It determines the amount the government needs to borrow for meeting its excess expenditure. of all, clearly, it is not easy to run a developed nation.
 The government major spending there is the payment of the social security cost which is a mandatory cost for the government.
 In developing nation India is running on a fiscal deficit of around $90 billion dollars which is roughly around 3.3% of the gross domestic product of the country.

 This has been a guide to Deficit vs Debt.
-Here we discuss the top 7 difference between them along with infographics and comparison table.
+Here we discuss the top 7 differences between them along with infographics and comparison table.
 You may also have a look at the following articles –